veryalien/mycobit/README.md

 # Example Program - simple binary counter

 Here's a very simple little example program just to give you a taste of programming mycobit with a bit more action.
 It will show a binary counter on the top row of the display.
+Don't worry about understanding the commands, just get used to pressing the correct buttons at the right time to control the editor.

 Enter the following sequence of binary nibble values in the editor: